raspberrypilearning/from-me-to-you/en/step_5.md

 ```

-Or you may need a `forever`{:class="block3control"} loop that does something when a condition is true.
+And you may need a `forever`{:class="block3control"} loop that does something when a condition is true.
 ```blocks3
 when green flag clicked
 forever